standardnotes/docs/docs/editing.md

 ## Mobile Themes

-To use a custom theme on mobile, tap and hold the name of the theme, tap "Redownload" and then tap "Redownload".
+The mobile app will download a theme once and cache it indefinitely.
+To update or refresh a custom theme, you can press and hold on the theme name in the list and re-download it from the server.